rognaef/guided-domain-solver/README.md

 ollama pull qwen3:8b
 ```

-This command downloads the qwen3:8b model, which the agent system will use during runtime.
+This command downloads the qwen3:8b model that the agent system will use during runtime.
 Make sure the Ollama service is running in the background.

 ## Examples